nationalparkservice/QC-tips-and-tricks/2_exploring_the_dataset/2_exploring_the_dataset.md

       select(carrier, tailnum)

-The events data represents a "tidy"" dataset.
+The events data represents a "tidy" dataset.
 Its called tidy because each row is an observation and each column is a unique variable.
-In database parlance, this would also be considered a "fact" table because each row represents a unique independent'fact' or observation.
+In database parlance, this would also be considered a "fact" table because each row represents a unique independent 'fact' or observation.
 The select() variable list in this instance is almost as large as select_all(), but the columns are organized so related variables are adjacent to each other.

 # 2_3_weird_variables